Bayesian tutorial: Correlation

 Summary

 Running a correlation in brms is the same as running a simple regression, except that the outcome and predictor are standardized.
 Because of the standardization, the intercept can be omitted, thus simplifying the model.
-The priors are also easier to set as the prior for the correlation ranges from -1 to and 1 and the prior for sigma from 0 to 1.
-You can use regularizing priors to let the data do most of the talking.
+The priors are also easier to set as the correlation must range from -1 to and 1 and sigma from 0 to 1.
+You can also run multiple correlations by running separate models or by modelling them all at once using brms’ multivariate syntax.